a-h/templ/README.md

 ## Current state

-This is alpha software, it will change a lot, and often.
-There's no guarantees of correctness or that APIs won't change at the moment.
+This is beta software, the template language may still have breaking changes.
+There's no guarantees of stability or correctness at the moment.

-The `templ compile` command works, and the `templ lsp` is in a basic "Hello World" state right now.

 If you're keen to see Go be practical for Web projects, see "Help needed" for where the project needs your help.

 ## Features

-The language compiles to Go syntax, some sections of the template (e.g. `package`, `import`, `if`, `for` and `switch` statements) are directly as Go expressions in the compiled output, while HTML elements are converted to Go code that renders their output.
+The language generates Go code, some sections of the template (e.g. `package`, `import`, `if`, `for` and `switch` statements) are output directly as Go expressions in the generated output, while HTML elements are converted to Go code that renders their output.

-The project is in alpha stage at present, but the aim is to provide a core set of functionality.

-* `templ compile` compiles `*.templ` files into Go files.
+* `templ generate` generates Go code from `*.templ` files.
+* `templ fmt` formats template files in the current directory tree.
 * `templ lsp` provides a Language Server to support IDE integrations.
 The compile command generates a sourcemap which maps from the `*.templ` files to the compiled Go file.
 This enables the `templ` LSP to use the Go language `gopls` language server as is, providing a thin shim to do the source remapping.
 This is used to provide autocomplete for template variables and functions.
-* `templ fmt` formats the template file by parsing it and rewriting it out.

 ### Help needed

 The project is looking for help with:

-* Writing the `fmt` tool.
+* Testing the `fmt` tool.
 * Adding features to the Language Server implementation, it just does autocomplete the moment.
 It needs to be able to do definition and add imports automatically.
 * Writing a VS Code plugin that uses the LSP support.
 * Examples and testing of the tools.
 * Adding a `hot` option to the compiler that recompiles the `*.templ` files when they change on disk.
 This could be achieved by documenting and making it easy to use external tools such as `ag`, ripgrep (`rg`) and `entr` in the short term.
 * Writing documentation of the components.
 * Writing a blog post that demonstrates using the tool to build a form-based Web application.
-* Testing, it's alpha stage right now.
+* Testing (including fuzzing), benchmarking and optimisation.
 * An example of a web-based UI component library would be very useful, a more advanced version of the integration test suite, thatwould be a Go web server that runs the compiled `templ` file along with example JSON payloads that match the expected data structure types and renders the content - a UI playground.
 If it could do hot-reload, amazing.
 * Low priority, but I'm thinking of developing a CSS-in-Go implementation to work in parallel.
 This might take the form of a pre-processor which would collect all "style" attributes of elements and automatically calculate a minimum set of CSS classes that could be created and applied to the elements - but a first pass could just be a way to define CSS classes in Go to allow the use of CSS variables.